 Get a Credit-Builder Loan.
 Credit-builder loans are relatively similar to secured credit cards in terms of how they function.
 Your deposit will serve as your loan balance in this scenario.
 You’ll be allowed to use the money, but you won’t be able to get it back until you’ve paid off the loan completely.
 As you make payments over time, the information will be reported to the credit agencies, which will aid in the restoration of your credit score.

 Smaller lenders and credit unions are typically the ones that would give this sort of loan.
 While practically every lender understands what a “credit-builder loan” is, these loans are also known as “starting over loans” or “fresh start loans.”

-While it’s easy to slip into debt by using too many credit cards and buying too many products on credit, having one or two credit cards might help rebuild your credit.
+While it’s easy to slip into debt by opening too many lines of credit, having one or two credit cards will help rebuild your credit score.

 Practice Good Credit Habits

 Following your approval for a new account, the following step is to ensure that you maintain solid credit practices.
 With that in mind, use the advice below to begin rebuilding your credit after bankruptcy.

 Make Your Payments on Time.
 Making on-time payments is the most efficient way to increase your credit score.
 Payment history is the most heavily weighted component of your credit score Additionally, aside from completing your payments on time, you should be sure to pay as much as possible over the minimum amount.

 Keep Your Balances Low.
 Maintaining a low balance is also a good idea.
 Credit usage is how much credit you’re using compared to how much credit you have available.
 Credit usage accounts for a portion of your FICO score.